 Some seasoned writers are happy to share their expertise on their websites.
 They’d write blogs and columns that answer some of the most common questions on grammar, structure, and effective writing.
 These blogs and websites are open for everyone to search and read:

 - Grammar Girl – Remembering grammar rules and guidelines can be overwhelming when writing.
-This is a problem that Mignon Fogarty wishes to address in this website.
+This is a problem that Mignon Fogarty wishes to address on this website.
 You can find tips and frequently asked questions about grammar and better writing on this blog too.

 - WriteExpress – If composing your first business letter is a difficult task, using a template helps a lot.
 WriteExpress has tons of sample business letters you can use as your guide.
 Their articles on grammar, spelling, and composition are also good resources.

 - Webfoot – Effective email composition means successful communication for business and marketing purposes.
-Kaitlin Duck Sherwood expounds on how to effectively write emails from the format, context, intonation, and gestures in this website.
+Kaitlin Duck Sherwood expounds on how to effectively write emails from the format, context, intonation, and gestures on this website.

-- Instructional Solutions Blog – This website may not be offering their business writing courses for free, but you can still learn a lot from their blogs.
+- Instructional Solutions Blog – This website may not be offering its business writing courses for free, but you can still learn a lot from their blogs.
 Articles written by various expert writers and the founder, Mary Cullen, focus on the important aspects of business writing and training.
 They also provide useful tips on grammar and sample formats.

 These are just some of the free tools and resources to help improve your business writing skills.
 You can also tap into your network for any potential learning opportunities.
 Honing your business writing skills is also taking your business a step further.
 When your clients, business partners, and potential investors see the professionalism that you put into your emails and business letters, they can be sure you also take business dealings seriously.